FAQs

 How do I secure an internship position at a partner organization?

-Upon reviewing applications, Stand Together Fellowships staff will assist successful candidates in exploring a variety of openings with partner organizations via the KIP job portal.
-In the job portal, candidates apply to open roles and may be invited to interview with one or more partner organizations for their different openings.
+Upon reviewing applications, Stand Together Fellowships staff will assist successful candidates in exploring a variety of openings with partner organizations.
 Once a candidate receives an offer from a partner organization, they will complete an admissions interview with Stand Together Fellowships staff, and must then be chosen to participate in the program.

 What if I already work for a partner organization?